Agoric/documentation/main/glossary/README.md

 An imaginary currency Agoric documentation uses in examples.
 For its origins, see the Wikipedia entry for the Star Trek episode [The Gamesters of Triskelion](https://en.wikipedia.org/wiki/The_Gamesters_of_Triskelion).

-## Reallocate/Reallocation
+## Reallocation

 A transfer of [amounts](#amounts) between [seats](#seat) within Zoe; i.e. a change in their [allocations](#allocation).
 When a seat exits, it gets its current allocation as a [payout](#payout).

 ## Seat

-Zoe uses seats to represent [offers](#offer), and has two seat [facets](#facet); a `ZCFSeat` and a `UserSeat`.
+Zoe uses a seat to represent an [offer](#offer) in progress, and has two seat [facets](#facet) representing two views of the same seat; a `ZCFSeat` and a `UserSeat`.
+The `UserSeat` is returned to the user who made an offer, and can check payouts' status or retrieve their results.
+The `ZCFSeat` is the argument passed to the `offerHandler` in the contract code.
+It is used within contracts and with `zcf.` methods.

+The two seat facets have slightly different methods but represent the same seat and offer in progress.
 The term comes from the expression "having a seat at the table" with regards to participating in a negotiation.

-Seats represent active offers and let contracts and users interact with them.
-ZCFSeats are used within contracts and with `zcf.` methods.
-User seats represent offers external to Zoe and the contract.
-The party who exercises an invitation and sends the `offer()` message to Zoe gets a UserSeat that can check payouts' status or retrieve their results.

 For more details, see the [ZCFSeat documentation](/zoe/api/zoe-contract-facet.md#zcfseat-object) and the [UserSeat documentation](/zoe/api/zoe.md#userseat-object).

 ## SeatStagings
-`seatStagings` are associations of seats with reallocations.
+`seatStagings` are associations of seats with new [allocations](#allocation). `seatStagings` are passed to `zcf.reallocate`.

 ## SES (Secure ECMAScript)